It’s not a garden, it’s a habitat

 To invite wildlife to your habitat every day of the year, be mindful of bloom time to provide nectar during all seasons.
 Different species of pollinators visit flowers in different seasons, so continuous blooming is important.

-Easy spring and summer wildflowers for home landscapes include Blanketflower (Gaillardia pulchella), Dune sunflower (Helianthus debilis), Beardtongue (Penstemon spp), Black-eyed Susan (Rudbeckia spp.)
-Stokes’ aster (Stokesia laevis), Coreopsis (Coreopsis spp.), False petunia (Ruellia caroliniana) and Salvia (Salvia spp.).
+Easy spring and summer wildflowers for home landscapes include Dune sunflower (Helianthus debilis), Manyflower beardtongue (Penstemon multiflorus), Black-eyed Susan (Rudbeckia spp.), Stokes’ aster (Stokesia laevis), Tickseed (Coreopsis spp.), False petunia (Ruellia caroliniensis) and Tropical sage (Salvia coccinea).

 Plant fall-blooming wildflowers to provide nectar for butterflies that fly in November and December.
-Spotted beebalm (Monarda punctata), Snakeroot (Ageratina jucunda), Frostweed (Verbesina virginica), Blue mistflower (Conoclinum coelestinum), Chaffhead (Carphephorus spp), Salvia (Salvia spp.), Florida sunflower (Helianthus spp.) and Cardinalflower (Lobelia cardinalis) are a few late-blooming wildflowers.
+Spotted beebalm (Monarda punctata), Snakeroot (Ageratina jucunda), Frostweed (Verbesina virginica), Blue mistflower (Conoclinium coelestinum), Chaffhead (Carphephorus spp.), Florida sunflower (Helianthus spp.) and Cardinalflower (Lobelia cardinalis) are a few late-blooming wildflowers.

 Tools to use